-Note: Specify all the options you normally specify, including the "WRTxx" option (which writes the newly-generated IOCDS file to the SE hard disk), and also specify the DYN option (to define the hardware configuration token).
+Note: Specify all the options you normally specify, including the "WRTxx" option (which writes the newly-generated IOCDS file to the SE hard disk); and the user must have privilege class B (to define the hardware configuration token).

 6. Make the newly-generated IOCDS file the active IOCDS file using the CP SET IOCDS\ACTIVE command: